The One Thing Principle – Or Why Doing Fewer Things Is Better

 At first, multitasking may sound like a good idea.
 After all, if we can do two things at the same time, we can get more done.
 Also, two tasks done simultaneously would only take half the time and eventually you’ll have, finally, time to play video games and do other fun things.

 Even though pure logic, theory, and all math equations known to men clearly show that in order for someone to create more things and become more productive he should visit the local surgeon and request adding an extra arm.
-Things don’t work quite like that.
+Things don’t work quite like that, though.
 Real-world experience, some self-help books, and researches done by some really smart guys tell a different story about productivity and success: If you want to go to a specific place, advance in a specific field, stick on doing one thing till you get there.

 So, take a shower if you tried the experiment above.
 Today you’re going to learn why you should focus on doing only one thing and ditch everything else.